 |Level/Prerequisites||Introductory level.
 A basic understanding of parallel programming with C or Fortran is essential.|

 Aug 28 Workshop: You must register in advance.
 Registration is limited to LLNL employees, students and collaborators.
-Note that enrollment is limited to 20 attendees, due to the number of available workstations.
+Note that enrollment is limited due to the number of available workstations.